Preparations are being made for a potential NHL team in Salt Lake City

 The Coyotes last week said they’re committed to winning an auction for a plot of land in Phoenix that would house a 17,000-seat arena and entertainment district.
 The Arizona State Land Department set the auction for June 27 with a starting bid of $68.5 million.

-Deputy Commissioner Bill Daly said the league had no comment on that report.
-Bettman, when asked last month about the schedule and the possible contingency plans, said only, “We still have some time.”

-The Smith Entertainment Group and the Coyotes had no comment on the report.

-The Jazz ownership plan calls for using the Delta Center as a temporary home for a hockey team until a new arena is constructed.
+An arena already exists in downtown Salt Lake City, and the Jazz ownership plan calls for using the Delta Center as a temporary home for a hockey team until a new building is constructed.
 That group has been talking to the league since 2022.

 “During conversations over the course of the past two years, we have been impressed by Ryan and Ashley Smith’s commitment to their community and their passion and vision for Utah, not only as a hockey market but as a preeminent sports and entertainment destination,” the NHL said in a statement in January.
 “Utah is a promising market, and we look forward to continuing our discussions.”

-One plan, according to Daily Faceoff, involves Meruelo selling to Smith for $1 billion or more with the ability to bring the Coyotes back as an expansion team once an arena is built.
+One plan, according to Daily Faceoff, which first reported the schedule contingency, involves Meruelo selling to Smith for $1 billion or more with the ability to bring the Coyotes back as an expansion team once an arena is built.

 The NHL has said it has no current plans to expand beyond 32 teams, despite speculation over potential additions in Salt Lake City, Atlanta and Houston.